 Ruling out other vaginal conditions

-A number of other vaginal conditions result in symptoms that are similar to those of thrush.
+A few other vaginal conditions result in symptoms that are like those of thrush.
 See your doctor if you:

-- have had recent unprotected sex with a new partner
+- have had recent sex without a condom with a new partner

-- have pain in your pelvic area or abnormal bleeding
+- have associated pain in your pelvic area or abnormal bleeding

 - treated yourself with a thrush treatment and your symptoms haven’t gone away.